-Abingdon Church, White Marsh, 2013-Present, sent their youth group to assist the renovations of St. Mark's, Beazley, and to visit the Mattaponi Indian Reservation with youth from St. John's, West Point.
+Abingdon Church, White Marsh, Sent their youth group to assist the renovations of St. Mark's, Beazley, and to visit the Mattaponi Indian Reservation with youth from St. John's, West Point.

-Church of the Good Shepherd, Burke, 2009, visited the Good Shepherd Mission in Navajoland with their youth.
+Church of the Good Shepherd, Burke, Visited the Good Shepherd Mission in Navajoland with their youth.

-Church of the Incarnation, Mineral, 2009, established a relationship with the Monacan Indian Nation on Bear Mountain, VA.
+Church of the Incarnation, Mineral, Established a relationship with the Monacan Indian Nation on Bear Mountain, VA.

-Grace Church, The Plains, 2006-Present, is continuing to explore their relationship with the Good Shepherd Mission in Navajoland.
+Grace Church, The Plains, Is continuing to explore their relationship with the Good Shepherd Mission in Navajoland.

-Historic Christ Church, Alexandria, 2007-2012, brought a vacation bible school to St. John's Episcopal Mission Church in Montezuma Creek, Utah, Navajoland, paired with outreach to the community and participation in a traditional feast.
+Historic Christ Church, Alexandria, Brought a vacation bible school to St. John's Episcopal Mission Church in Montezuma Creek, Utah, Navajoland, paired with outreach to the community and participation in a traditional feast.

-Immanuel Church-on-the-Hill, Alexandria, 1999-Present, supports the ministry of the Kelly Foundation and the Center Pole on the Crow Indian Reservation in Montana.
+Immanuel Church-on-the-Hill, Alexandria, Supports the ministry of the Kelly Foundation and the Center Pole on the Crow Indian Reservation in Montana.

-Immanuel Old Church Mechanicsville, 2006, gathered school supplies and money for winter fuel to serve the Reservation of the Rosebud Sioux Tribe, SD.
+Immanuel Old Church Mechanicsville, Gathered school supplies and money for winter fuel to serve the Reservation of the Rosebud Sioux Tribe, SD.

-Leeds Church, Markham, 2008-Present, has a long history of mission trips to the Pine Ridge Indian Reservation in South Dakota.
+Leeds Church, Markham, Has a long history of mission trips to the Pine Ridge Indian Reservation in South Dakota.

-St. George's, Fredericksburg, 2006-Present, assisted in the rebuilding and renovation of St. Mark's, Beazley, and continues to nurture a relationship with the Reservation of the Rosebud Sioux Tribe in South Dakota.
+St. George's, Fredericksburg, Assisted in the rebuilding and renovation of St. Mark's, Beazley, and continues to nurture a relationship with the Reservation of the Rosebud Sioux Tribe in South Dakota.

-St. John's, West Point, 2009-Present, helped renovate the old school house on the Pamunkey Indian Reservation and supported the Mattaponi Indian Reservation through Spirit Rising.
+St. John's, West Point, Helped renovate the old school house on the Pamunkey Indian Reservation and supported the Mattaponi Indian Reservation through Spirit Rising.
 Along with youth from Abingdon Church, White Marsh, the youth of St. John's visited the Mattaponi Indian reservation.

-St. Mark's, Alexandria, 2007-2009, has an established relationship with the Good Shepherd Mission in Navajoland.
+St. Mark's, Alexandria, Has an established relationship with the Good Shepherd Mission in Navajoland.

-St. Mark's, Richmond, 2010, visited the Pamunkey Indian Reservation with Trinity Church, Fredericksburg.
+St. Mark's, Richmond, Visited the Pamunkey Indian Reservation with Trinity Church, Fredericksburg.

-St. Peter's, New Kent, 2013, visited the Cherokee Nation in North Carolina.
+St. Peter's, New Kent, Visited the Cherokee Nation in North Carolina.

-St. Stephen's, Catlett, has, with their youth group, visited the Monacan Indian Nation at Natural Bridge, working in partnership with them in the spirit of mission.
+St. Stephen's, Catlett, Has visited the Monacan Indian Nation at Natural Bridge, working in partnership with them in the spirit of mission.

-St. Timothy's, Herndon, 2007-Present, has an ongoing relationship with the Lakota people at the Pine Ridge Indian Reservation in South Dakota.
+St. Timothy's, Herndon, Has an ongoing relationship with the Lakota people at the Pine Ridge Indian Reservation in South Dakota.

-Trinity Church, Fredericksburg, 2008-Present, visited the Pamunkey Indian Reservation with St. Mark's, Richmond.
+Trinity Church, Fredericksburg, Visited the Pamunkey Indian Reservation with St. Mark's, Richmond.
 They also have a relationship with the Rappahanock Tribe.

 - Cheroenhaka (Nottoway) Indian Tribe